wikapple/library-management-system/README.md

 - Make sure to keep track of your database port number, database username, and password.
 - Open up Heidi SQL (or MySQL Workbench)
 - Connect to the database, open a query window, and run the script found in the github solution's script folder.
-- Update the project's .env file to match database setup
+- Update the project's .env file to match database setup (DB_HOST, DB_NAME, DB_PORT, DB_USER, and DB_PASS)
 #### Run application
 - In the application, run the command: npm run debug
+- While the application is running, open a browser and go to localhost:4000 (or the port you specified in .env), and verify you see a default login page.